 accessing and using self-service tools; and

 referrals to reemployment services and training, including WIOA-funded training for which the claimant is a good fit.

-Boards may choose to develop the IEP using any of the following workforce systems or processes:

-WorkInTexas.com Employment Plan (Portfolio page)

-TWIST Employment Plan (Assessment–Service Plan tab)

-Locally developed Employment Plan (electronic or paper)

-Boards are strongly encouraged to use the WorkInTexas.com Employment Plan because, once completed, theRESEA participants to access and review their IEPs online via WorkInTexas.com from any location.
-When the IEP is completed in WorkInTexas.com or when Workforce Solutions Office staff upload a complete locally developed IEP or TWIST IEP, the “205 – Develop Service Strategies (IEP/ISS/EDP)” service code is automatically added to the individual’s “Activity History/Service Plan” page.
+Boards must use the WorkInTexas.com IEP/Individual Service Strategy (ISS) to enter and track employment planning goals.
+The use of WorkInTexas.com enables RESEA participants to access and review their IEPs online from any location.
+When the IEP is completed in WorkInTexas.com, the “205 – Develop Service Strategies (IEP/ISS/EDP)” service code is automatically added to the individual’s “Activity History/Service Plan” page.
+If a participant has an existing IEP through another program, the “205 – Develop Service Strategies (IEP/ISS/EDP)” service code will not automatically appear.
+If changes are made to a participant’s IEP because of participation in the RESEA program, the “205 – Develop Service Strategies (IEP/ISS/EDP)” service code must be entered manually.

-The only time that Workforce Solutions Office staff may enter the “EDP – (68, EDP) Employability Development Plan – Outside of WIT” service is when an IEP is developed and maintained outside of WorkInTexas.com, in that it is not scanned and uploaded to WorkInTexas.com but maintained in an independent, secure location.

 Enrollment in the Wagner-Peyser Program

-Of the required RESEA services, only the RESEA orientation and RESEA exemption services can be entered before a RESEA claimant has been enrolled as a participant in the Wagner-Peyserprogram.
-The automated “205 – Develop Service Strategies (IEP/ISS/EDP)” service code will be added to the “Activity History/Service Plan” page before a RESEA claimant has been enrolled as a participant in the Wagner-Peyser program.
+Of the required RESEA services, only the RESEA orientation and RESEA exemption services can be entered before a RESEA claimant has been enrolled as a participant in the Wagner-Peyser (W-P) program.
+The automated “205 – Develop Service Strategies (IEP/ISS/EDP)” service code will be added to the “Activity History/Service Plan” page before a RESEA claimant has been enrolled as a participant in the W-P program.

-Before any other required RESEA services can be entered in WorkInTexas.com, Workforce Solutions Office staff must work directly with the claimant to review the claimant’s Wagner-Peyser application and résumé and enroll the claimant as a participant in the Wagner-Peyser program.
+Before any other required RESEA services can be entered in WorkInTexas.com, Workforce Solutions Office staff must work directly with the claimant to review the claimant’s W-P application and résumé and enroll the claimant as a participant in the W-P program.

-An individual must not be enrolled as a participant in the Wagner-Peyser program unless Workforce Solutions Office staff is working directly with the claimant in the Workforce Solutions Office or remotely using technology such as Skype, Zoom, FaceTime, or another similar product.
+An individual must not be enrolled as a participant in the W-P program unless Workforce Solutions Office staff is working directly with the claimant in the Workforce Solutions Office or remotely using technology such as Skype, Zoom, FaceTime, or another similar product.

 While working directly with the claimant, Workforce Solutions Office staff must do the following:

-Review the claimant’s Wagner-Peyser (WP) application status to ensure that it indicates a “Complete” status.
+Review the claimant’s W-P application status to ensure that it indicates a “Complete” status.
 (Note: A W-P application is complete when all 11 pages of registration are finished.)

 Verify a claimant’s W-P application status in WorkInTexas.com, by going to the “Case Management Profile” section under “Staff Profiles” and selecting the “Programs” link.
 (The W-P application status is displayed under the “Title III—Wagner-Peyser Act” heading on the “Programs” page.)